Sharing easy homemade delicious recipes

 Is bolognese better with pasta or spaghetti?

-Spag Bol is usually made with spaghetti but you could use any of your favourite pasta.
+I make Spag Bol with spaghetti but you can use any of your favourite pasta.
 My favourite pasta is spaghetti, tagliatelle and rigatoni and I have used it with all of them equally well.
 If you don’t have any pasta try it with rice

 Watch How I Make It